gorango/flowcraft/docs/api-reference/builder.md

 The data structure that `GraphBuilder` consumes.

 -   `nodes: GraphNode[] | TypedGraphNode[]`: An array of node definitions.
     -   `id: string`: A unique identifier for the node.
     -   `type: string`: The key to look up the node's class in the `NodeRegistry`.
     -   `data?: Record<string, any>`: A flexible data object passed as options to the node's constructor.
-When using the type-safe API, this object's schema is validated at compile time.
+For sub-workflow nodes, this must contain a `workflowId`.
 -   `edges: GraphEdge[]`: An array of edge definitions.
     -   `source: string`: The `id` of the source node.
     -   `target: string`: The `id` of the target node.
     -   `action?: string`: The action from the source node that triggers this edge.
 Defaults to `DEFAULT_ACTION`.